 10. Subscribe to a newsletter all about cheap flight deals.

-If you travel frequently or plan on traveling more frequently, sign up for Scott’s Cheap Flights–it’ll be well worth your money to upgrade to the Premium subscription too.
+If you travel frequently or plan on traveling more frequently, sign up for Going–it’ll be well worth your money to upgrade to the Premium subscription too.

 In fact, I personally use this!
-Scott’s is the ONLY premium subscription service I use to find great travel deals.
-You can sign up here and get the first 14 days free.
+Going is the ONLY premium subscription service I use to find great travel deals.
+You can sign up here for free alerts.

-While I have found that I don’t see quite as many great deals as with Scott’s Cheap Flights, Secret Flying is totally free.
+While I have found that I don’t see quite as many great deals as with Going, Secret Flying is totally free.
 They have an app now, too!

 11. Use a travel credit card to book.